bsmith89/compbio-template/TEMPLATE.md

     Any data processing which is computationally intensive should save intermediate files in order to utilize `make`'s piece-wise build.

-    TODO: Link recipes directly to the virtualenv python (how?)
+    TODO: Link recipes directly to the virtualenv python (how? maybe use a `$PYTHON` variable in `Makefile` and run all recipes with that.
-    TODO: Clean up the initialization routines
+    Alternatively, add a smudge filter in the intialization process that replaces the shebang with the virtualenv python.)

 `scripts/`